 on which the present dissertation will focus.

 The Selection Criteria / The Profile of Women assigned to the Canon:

-High Profile political activists, who exercised or were exposed to power
+High Profile political activists, who exercised or were exposed to the power

 Ideology: Left-Wing Politics (Communists and Socialists)